Joystream/founding-members/README.md

 ## Questions and Concerns

-You can ask questions about the Founding Member Program in our [official Telegram group](https://t.me/JoyStreamOfficial).
+You can ask questions about the Founding Member Program on our [official Discord server](https://discord.gg/DE9UN3YpRP).